Physics-informed Neural Networks with Periodic Activation Functions for Solute Transport in Heterogeneous Porous Media: Computational Experiments

 where $L_n$ is defined as,

 and $P_n$ is computed as,

 where $\eta$ and $\zeta$, respectively, are,

-We first employed a PiNN with the periodic activation function and randomly distributed collocation points to predict the solute transport in the 2D domain ($L = W = 1~m$) considering dispersion only with $D_x = D_y = 0.02~m^2/s$ and $\textbf{u} = (u_x, u_y)= (0.0, 0.0)~m/s$ in Eq.~(\ref{2D advection–diffusion}) and the initial and boundary conditions given by Eq.~(\ref{BC2D}).
-The solute injection rate is set to $C_0 = 0.2 kg/m^2$ between $y_1 = 0.3~m$ and $y_2 = 0.7~m$.
-To determine the best PiNN architecture, a manual hyperparameter tuning approach was adopted.
-This approach produced a network with four hidden layers and \{32,16,16,16\} neurons per layer using 8,000 spatiotemporal random points within $0\leq x, y \leq1, ~0 \leq t \leq 1$ as collocation points to enforce the PDE loss term.
-We employed identical weights for the loss terms and utilized 8,000 spatiotemporal random points to represent the boundary and initial conditions informing the loss terms (sample selected points are shown in Fig.~\ref{fig:Results 103_2D_DIF}).
+First, a PiNN is employed with \textit{sin} activation function and randomly distributed collocation points to predict the solute transport in the 2D domain ($L = W = 1~m$) considering the dispersion only with $D_x = D_y = 0.02~m^2/s$ and $\textbf{u} = (u_x, u_y)= (0.0, 0.0)~m/s$ in Eq.~(\ref{2D advection–diffusion}) and the initial and boundary conditions given by Eq.~(\ref{BC2D}).
+The solute injection rate is set to $C_0 = 0.2~kg/m^3$ between $y_1 = 0.3~m$ and $y_2 = 0.7~m$.
+To determine the best architecture, similar to the previous case, an iterative random-search hyperparameter tuning approach is practiced.
+This approach produced a network with four hidden layers and \{32,16,16,16\} neurons per layer, 8,000 spatiotemporal random points within $0\leq x, y \leq1, ~0 \leq t \leq 1$ as collocation points to enforce the PDE loss term, 8,000 spatiotemporal random points to collectively represent the boundary and initial conditions informing the loss terms, and identical weights for all loss terms ($w_i = w_b = w_p = 1$).

-Figure \ref{fig:Results 103_2D_DIF} depicts the comparison of the 2D concentration field predicted by PiNN and the analytical solution given by Eq.~(\ref{analytical solution2D}).
-The point-wise error is also shown, which illustrates a good accordance between the analytic solution and PiNN's prediction yielding $MSE = 0.67 \times 10^{-6}$.
-It can be observed that the mismatch is close to zero everywhere in the domain except locations where extremely high concentration gradients exist (e.g., at points $(0.0,0.30)$ and $(0.0,0.70)$).
-This mismatch is due to a difficult-to-minimize optimization error, i.e., PiNN struggles to converge to ground truth solutions in high gradient areas \cite{chiu2022can}.
+Figure \ref{fig:Results 103_2D_DIF} shows the comparison of the 2D concentration fields predicted by PiNNs with \textit{sin} and \textit{tanh} activation functions and the analytical solution given by Eq.~(\ref{analytical solution2D}).
+The absolute point error is also shown, which illustrates a good agreement between the analytic solution and PiNN's prediction.
+Based on the total loss plot, it can be observed that the PiNN with \textit{sin} activation function is faster to converge and more accurate.
+The mismatch with the analytical solution in both cases is considerable at locations where extremely high concentration gradients exist (e.g., close to points $(0.0,0.30)$ and $(0.0,0.70)$).
+This mismatch is due to a difficult-to-minimize approximation error, i.e., PiNN struggles to converge to ground truth solutions close to those points due to the inherent complexity that arises in high-gradient areas and the limited capacity of the network architecture and training procedure \cite{yu2022gradient,chiu2022can}.
+A PiNN with a deeper network may resolve those areas and converge to the correct solution, but that makes minimization error a harder task.